 The Election Administrator or their designee shall ensure notice of the commencement or extension of the nomination period is provided to Member States on the Regional Message Board or via a mass-telegram mailing, at a minimum, within 24 hours of such an occurrence.

 Article 3.
 Elections

 Section 1.
 Voting Period

-The voting period for all elective public offices under the law of the Social Liberal Union in a regular or approval election shall commence no later than 2 days following the conclusion of the nomination period of the same election, and shall last 7 days.
+The voting period for all elective public offices under the law of the Social Liberal Union in a regular or approval election shall commence no later than 2 days following the conclusion of the nomination period of the same election and no later than 7 days before the conclusion of the incumbent elected officer's term, if applicable, and shall last 7 days.
 The voting period for recall elections shall last between 3 and 7 days, as ordered by the Court of Justice, subject to applicable sentencing law.

 Section 2.
 Authorized Voting Locations

 All elections in the Social Liberal Union shall be held by secret ballot, subject to the requirements of the Constitution and this Act.
 The Election Administrator shall receive all ballots for elections via forum private message or via a secure voting website as described by Article 1, Section 2 of this Act.
 Provided, the Election Administrator may alternatively receive all ballots for approval and recall elections as responses to a forum poll, only accessible to eligible Member States and with results of the poll set to be hidden until the poll is expired.